Not Recommended For Bladder Cancer Treatment

-Bladder cancer prognosis varies depending on the stages of cancer of the bladder.
+The prognosis of bladder cancer differs, relying upon the cancer stage.
 For people with stage 0 bladder cancer, the 5-year prognosis is 98%, while patients undergoing stage 4 bladder cancer treatment have it at the level of 15%.
-In general, 5-year bladder cancer prognosis is around 77%, 10-year – 70% and 15-year – 65%.
+In general, 5-year bladder cancer prognosis is about 77%, 10-year – 70% and 15-year – 65%.

 Bladder cancer treatment options involve cancer surgery, chemotherapy, radiation therapy and immunotherapy.
 Which will be used in the treatment of bladder cancer generally relies upon the stages and kinds of cancer.